SyedAzizEnam/Vehicle-Detection/README.md

 # Feature Extraction

-The first and arguably most important part of a machine learning pipeline is the extraction of good features that proved a rich representation of our objects of interest.
+The first and arguably most important part of a machine learning pipeline is the extraction of good features that provide a rich representation of our objects of interest.
 We want our classifier to be able to detect cars so we shall use the following features: